 Publishing Editor: Lynne Ellis

 Lynne Ellis writes in pen.
 They are an award-winning poet and independent press editor.
 Lynne earned their Certificate in Editing from the University of Washington and was co-editor at Papeachu Press.
-She has participated in artist residency cohorts in California and Washington and is a writing member of Common AREA Maintenance.
+She has participated in artist residencies in California and Washington, and is a writer member of Common AREA Maintenance.
 Lynne also serves as a poetry reader for Crab Creek Review.
 A lifelong collaborator, Lynne is a career stagehand and lighting designer, and holds a B.A. in Theatre Arts from the University of California, Santa Cruz.

 Read their poems and résumé over at www.lynneellis.com